In C: Instructions

 Riley suggests a group of about three dozen performers, while acknowledging smaller and larger groups are possible.
 Though they are governed by the same tempo, the musicians are not required to play together.
 Performers are encouraged to stagger their entrances, which creates a heterophonic canon.
 Riley diagrammed the 12th module in several alignments to demonstrate how freely the musicians can perform the score.
 He initially asked players to remain within 4–5 modules of each other.
-The current instructions reduce that bandwidth to 2–3 patterns.
+Later instructions reduce that bandwidth to 2–3 patterns.
 Riley also recommends coalescing in unison at some point.

-If one of the motifs is too difficult to play, a performer is allowed to omit it.
-Riley even allows for the rhythms of patterns to be augmented.
+If one of the motifs is too difficult to play, a performer is allowed to omit it or augment its rhythm.

 In C has elements of aleatoric music due to its improvisatory nature.
 However, much of its structure is specifically designed to reduce the scope of chance.
 Riley conceived of a version where each pattern lasted a week and the final pattern was played in the new year.
 He estimates an average run time of 45–90 minutes.
-His instructions avoid declarative statements and read like a series of helpful suggestions.
-Riley composed the piece to deliberately have "a lot of liberties".
+His instructions avoid declarative statements and read like a series of suggestions.
+Riley intended to leave "a lot of liberties".

-Performance Practice
+Performance practice

 The score's instructions for performers have gone through several iterations.
-Originally, it had none as musicians played from Riley's ozalid copies of the score.
-After the 1968 release of the Columbia LP, many performances relied on the score that was printed in the album liner.
-The Soviet premiere, for instance, was made possible because Edison Denisov passed on his copy of the record to Alexei Lubimov.
-The LP includes a terse paragraph, written by David Behrman, that explains how to interpret the score.
-Most musicians were exposed to Behrman's instructions before Riley bothered to write any down.
+Originally it had none, as musicians played from Riley's ozalid copies of the score.
+After the release of an LP by Columbia Records in 1968, many performances relied on the score that was printed in the album's liner notes.
+The 1969 Soviet premiere was made possible because composer Edison Denisov passed on his copy of the record to Lubimov.
+David Behrman wrote a paragraph for the liner notes explaining how to interpret the score.

-Riley did eventually pen two pages of handwritten notes to explain how to perform In C. In 1989, he released a shorter typed set of instructions.
-The most recent set of instructions from 2005 differ significantly from Riley's originals, and all three are afterthoughts, born from the experience of playing the piece with a wide range of instruments and skill levels.
+Riley did eventually write two pages of performance notes for the piece.
+In 1989, he released a shorter set of instructions.
+The most recent set of instructions from 2005 differs significantly from Riley's original notes.

 The one thing the composer has stressed in every version of the instructions is listening:

 "Don't be in a hurry to move from figure to figure.
 Stay on your part and keep repeating it, listening for how it is relating to what the rest of the ensemble is playing."